Proto-Albanian language: Personal pronouns

-Noun declensions in Proto-Albanian
+Nouns

 Nouns in Proto-Albanian are divided in to *a-stem nouns (< PIE *-os, whence they are also called *o-stem nouns) and *ā-stem nouns (< PIE *-éh₂).
-There was a third group of nouns in Early PA, the *i-stem nouns (e.g., natë "night" < PA *naktā < PIE *nókʷts), which then merged into *o-stem nouns.
+There was a third group of nouns in Early PA, the *i-stem nouns (e.g., natë < PA naktā < PIE nókʷts), which then merged into *o-stem nouns.

 There are 5 cases (2 strong cases and 2 weak cases): nominative, genitive, dative, accusative and ablative, with a strong degree of syncretism among cases.
 PIE locative, vocative and instrumental were lost.

 Contemporary Albanian has a vocative case -o for both masculine and feminine names:this vocative was borrowed from South Slavic languages (Serbo-Croatian, Macedonian, Bulgarian) since, in Proto-Slavic, the feminine vocative became *-o, which is an innovation from PIE *-éh₂.